Conditional Access enforcement changes June 15: check your exceptions now

 For most users: nothing dramatic.
 They will be prompted for MFA where they weren’t before, call the helpdesk confused, and the issue resolves itself once they complete the prompt.
 A few tickets, some noise, resolved within minutes.

 For automation, scripts, and legacy integrations that cannot handle MFA challenges: those will fail outright.
 No prompt, no fallback.
-If that describes anything in your environment, act before the 13th.
+If that describes anything in your environment, act before June 15.

 Received the Message Center notification?

 Then Microsoft detected that your tenant is potentially in scope.
-Work through the steps above and make any adjustments before the 13th if needed.
+Work through the steps above and make any adjustments before June 15 if needed.

 Fifteen minutes of checking now saves a queue of helpdesk tickets later.